gravity981/3d_model_generator/README.md

   -t, --thumbnails      Create thumbnails too
   -p, --poster          Create poster with stitched thumbnails
 ```
-### Customization
-To customize the generated model, have a look at [example_token.json](config/example_token.json).
-This file contains paramaters which can be customized for the token model.
-Create your own copy to use with the generator.
-> :information_source: Customizable parameters are specific to the selected model.

 # Contribute
 If you want to add a token have a look at [all_tokens.json](config/all_tokens.json).
 Open a PR to extend this json file with the config you want to add.